FREE INTERNATIONAL SHIPPING ON ORDERS OVER $150

 Practical Benefits of Accessories

-• Sauce plates protect wagashi’s delicate textures from surfaces.
+• Sauce plates help protect wagashi’s fragile textures and keep the presentation refined.

 V. Types of Matcha Bowls